diaviloai/Onedebrid/currentsprint.md

 code state, verified by pulling the repo and reading files directly, not appended to informally.

-Build verification: project compiles cleanly as of Session 26's close, confirmed via GitHub Actions on commit `fdedc16` ("update") — job "build" succeeded in 4m 6s, per the direct run/job URL Dia provided (`github.com/diaviloai/Onedebrid/actions/runs/32326148911/job/96297691726`), fetched via web_fetch since the GitHub Actions jobs API hit the same shared-IP rate limit as prior sessions.
-The only annotations on the run are Gradle cache-service infrastructure warnings ("Our services aren't available right now") and Node 20/setup-java v4 deprecation notices; none relate to this session's code.
-All files touched this session — including the Session-25-era `Media.kt` fix (see below) — were independently re-pulled from `raw.githubusercontent.com` and diff-checked against what was delivered before this file was updated.
+Build verification: project compiles cleanly as of Session 27's close, confirmed via GitHub Actions on the latest pushed commit — job "build" succeeded, per the direct run/job URL Dia provided (`github.com/diaviloai/Onedebrid/actions/runs/32750760290/job/97506903198`).

-**Important correction from this session:** the version of this file carried into Session 26 (reflecting Session 25's close) claimed `domain/model/Media.kt` had `@Serializable` added to the `Media` class itself.
-On a fresh read at the start of this session, that was false — only `MediaType` (the enum in the same file) had the annotation; `Media` did not.
-Since `MediaCache.kt` calls `json.encodeToString(media)` / `json.decodeFromString<Media>(...)` directly, this should require a compile-time serializer for `Media`.
-Verified against the actual Session 25 CI job log (not just the green/red status) that the build had genuinely succeeded despite this — the discrepancy is unresolved as a "why did that compile," but is now moot: `@Serializable` was added to `Media` this session (commit `291cc10`), verified green independently, and the live file confirmed to match.
-Recorded here, not swept under the rug, per Dia's standing preference for honest documentation of build problems.
+This was a **retry** of an earlier run this session (`runs/32691516649/job/97325924983`) that failed for two different reasons in sequence — see "Session 27 — What Was Done" below for the full account, including a real compile-breaking mistake made and fixed within this session.
+All files touched this session were independently re-pulled from `raw.githubusercontent.com` after the fix and structurally verified (brace-balance checked, tails inspected) before this file was updated.

+**Sessions 1–25 summary** (condensed from prior full write-ups, which remain in git history on this file if the detail is ever needed): built layer by layer — domain models → error types → provider interfaces → repository interfaces → Room entities/DAOs → Hilt wiring → coroutine infrastructure → use cases → coordinators → ViewModels → Compose screens (SearchScreen, HomeScreen, SettingsScreen).
+Session 25 added Continue Watching tap-to-resume (`PendingPlaybackHolder` + direct-to-Player nav) and cache-first `MediaRepository` reads via `MediaCache`.

+**Session 26 summary:** built the Details/Episode-picker screen (`ui/details/DetailsScreen.kt` + `DetailsViewModel.kt`), reached only from
+Search. `Route.Details` became the first route in the graph to carry a `mediaId` nav arg.
+Search's results became fully tappable (closing the "TV_SHOW not yet supported" gap).
+Continue Watching's direct-to-Player flow was deliberately left unchanged (explicit scope decision, to preserve exact `resumePositionMs` behavior).
+Also fixed a real pre-existing bug: `Media.kt` was missing `@Serializable` on the `Media` class itself despite `MediaCache.kt` requiring it for JSON encode/decode — found on a fresh read at the start of that session (despite Session 25's handoff claiming it was already fixed), corrected, verified independently green.

 ## Package Structure

 com.onedebrid.app/
-    ├── MainActivity.kt
+    ├── MainActivity.kt (Session 27: no longer field-injects
-    ├── OneDebridApplication.kt
+    │   PendingPlaybackHolder — that class deleted this session) ├── OneDebridApplication.kt
     ├── coordinator/
     │   ├── PlaybackCoordinator.kt